eddmann/eddmann.github.io/content/posts/2014/2014-03-17-using-anonymous-functions-lambdas-and-closures-in-php/index.md

 An anonymous function (also known as a lambda), originating from the [Lambda calculus](http://en.wikipedia.org/wiki/Lambda_calculus), is a function that has no assigned name and can be considered a value in itself.
 Functions of this category are first-class value types, on a par with integers, booleans, etc., allowing you to pass them as arguments or return them from functions (also known as higher-order functions).
 A closure, on the other hand, is a function that captures the state of the surrounding context or environment upon definition, retaining these references even if the variable falls out of lexical scope.
-Neither depends on the other at an implementation level; however, you typically see the two used in conjunction. <!--more-->
+Neither depends on the other at an implementation level; however, you typically see the two used in conjunction.
 Below is an example of a trivial addition lambda and its use-case.

 ```php